mfem/mfem/miniapps/tribol/README.md

 this procedure.

 This directory contains an example using Tribol's mortar method to solve a contact patch test.
+A contact patch test places two aligned linear elastic cubes in contact, then verifies the exact elasticity solution for this problem is recovered.
+The exact solution requires transmission of a uniform pressure field across a non-conforming interface, which Tribol's mortar implementation is able to do.
+The test assumes small deformations and no accelerations so relationship between forces/contact pressures and deformations/contact gaps is linear and, therefore, the problem can be solved exactly with a single linear solve.
 The mortar implementation is based on [Puso and Laursen (2004)](https://doi.org/10.1016/j.cma.2003.10.010).
 A description of the Tribol implementation is available in [Serac documentation](https://serac.readthedocs.io/en/latest/sphinx/theory_reference/solid.html#contact-mechanics).